nest/nestml/doc/running.rst

 Code generation options
 ~~~~~~~~~~~~~~~~~~~~~~~

-Several code generator options are available; for an overview see :class:`NESTCodeGenerator`.
+Several code generator options are available; for an overview see :class:`pynestml.codegeneration.nest_code_generator.NESTCodeGenerator`.

 Manually building the extension module